 - Insomnia or chronic trouble sleeping

 - Inability to motivate

-- Anxiety that results in physical symptoms (hair loss, nail biting, losing weight)
+- Anxiety that results in physical symptoms such as hair loss, nail biting, or losing weight

-- Depression (not wanting to spend time with friends, making excuses, sleeping excessively)
+- Depression, which may manifest as not wanting to spend time with friends, making excuses, or sleeping excessively

 - Mood swings, such as bursting into tears or bouts of anger

 Learn how to find professional mental health support at your school or elsewhere.